prometheus/prometheus/GOVERNANCE.md

 ## Values

 The Prometheus developers and community are expected to follow the values defined in the [CNCF charter][charter], including the [CNCF Code of Conduct][coc].
-Furthermore, the Prometheus community strives for kindness, giving feedback effectively and building a welcoming environment.
+Furthermore, the Prometheus community strives for kindness, giving feedback effectively, and building a welcoming environment.
 The Prometheus developer community strives to operate by rough consensus for the majority of decisions and only resort to conflict resolution through a motion if consensus cannot be reached.

 ## Projects